Editorial policy

 We do not make up numbers.
 If we can't point a statistic to a credible source, it doesn't go in.
 We also avoid prescriptive dosing on purpose — telling a stranger to take a specific milligram amount is a clinical decision, not a content one.
 We describe nutrients, the everyday foods that carry them, and the patterns that suggest a likely gap, and we leave dosing to you and your clinician.

-AI-assisted drafting, with human review
+AI-assisted drafting, human fact-check, dietitian review

 How often we update